adinaamzarescu/Assembly-Adventure/README.md

 ### `Task 4 - Bank accounts`

-The program implements more recursive functions to find how much money there is in the banck account.
+The program implements more recursive functions to find how much money there is in the bank account.

 The 3 recursive functions that will have a value as a parameter: